-One of my passions as a teacher has always been finding and implementing new classroom management strategies!
+I love finding and implementing new classroom management strategies!
 Having anywhere from 20-36 students (depending on my grade level) made it necessary to have strong, positive communication tools in place, to help maximize every minute of instructional time.
-So today, I want to share with you three classroom communication tools that I have had great success with, and will hopefully help you in your classroom, too.

 The first communication tool that I LOVE, and that has saved me tons of interruptions, are these Hand Signal Posters.
 These posters are finger signs 0-5, all communicating a different message from the student to me.
 This way, if I was in the middle of a lesson, working with a small group, or helping an individual child, a student could hold up their fingers and I could quickly see what the student needed to communicate with me.
 These posters are perfect to display at the front of the class (above the whiteboard) for a quick and easy reference for students.
 Such a BIG TIME-SAVER!